 The assessment and ratings process was seen as one source of feedback to guide a service’s continual improvement.
-The approach to assessment and ratings was transparent in Exceeding Services, with services using it as an opportunity to build teamwork and to drive and sustain improvements.
-Quality improvement was viewed as a shared professional responsibility in Exceeding Services, with all staff aligned to the goal of achieving continuous improvements.
+The approach to assessment and ratings was transparent in Exceeding services, with services using it as an opportunity to build teamwork and to drive and sustain improvements.
+Quality improvement was viewed as a shared professional responsibility in exceeding services, with all staff aligned to the goal of achieving continuous improvement.

 The importance of service philosophy underpinning improvement